alex-praschek/homepage32.github.io/faq-en.md

 If you want to delete your account, open the settings in the app and click on "Your Account".
 Then tap on "Delete account permanently" and confirm the prompts. __Please note that all your data will be irrevocably deleted and we will not be able to recover it.__

+---

-_Can' t find what you are looking for?
+_Can't find what you are looking for?
 Then simply contact us via the feedback form in the app settings or by e-mail to contact@asumaone.com!_

 ---